immutant/lein-immutant/README.md

   This is a very simple way to automate your integration testing on a [CI](http://en.wikipedia.org/wiki/Continuous_integration) host.

+  If you only want to run a subset of your tests inside or outside of the container, you can separate the tests in to different directories, and use profiles to activate the correct tests in-container.
+Given the following project.clj snippet:

+      :test-paths ["outside-tests"]
+      :profiles {:inside {:test-paths ^:replace ["inside-tests"]}}

+  `lein test` will only run the outside tests, while `lein with-profile inside immutant test` will only run the inside tests within Immutant.

+  If you want to run all of the tests within Immutant, remove the `:replace` metadata to have `inside-tests` added to the existing `:test-paths`.

   If no Immutant install can be located, the latest stable release will be installed.